 As a general rule, only Filipino citizens and corporations wholly-owned by such citizens are allowed to engage in retail trade business.
-However, under the implementing rules of the Retail Trade Liberalization Act of 2000, any foreign investor, whether or not it is presently engaged in retail trade, may be allowed to invest in existing retail stores, publicly listed or not, subject to the paid-up capitalization amounts expressed in net worth, investment per store and equity requirements under Rule III of such implementing rules.
-A foreign investor means a non-Filipino citizen, if a natural person, or if a juridical person, a duly formed and organized corporation, partnership, association or entity that is not wholly-owned by Filipinos, whether or not engaged in retail trade.
-See "Regulatory and Environmental Matters-The Retail Trade Liberalization Act" on page [73].
+However, under Retail Trade Liberalization Act of 2000, as amended, foreign-owned partnerships, associations and corporations may, upon registration with the SEC or in case of foreign-owned single proprietorships, with the DTI, engage or invest in the retail trade business, provided that such foreign-owned partnerships, corporations, or single proprietorships comply with, among others, the required paid-up capitalization amounts, investment per store and equity requirements.
+See "Regulatory and Environmental Matters-The Retail Trade Liberalization Act" on page 113.